dpzhang/scas_db/README.md

         ```bash
         python C:\Workdata\scas_scraper.py 01/01/2016 07/19/2017
         ```
+    + ___Friendly Reminder___: although the scraper is capable of scrapping data of any time interval from 1 day to 10 years or more, it is recommended to scrap case profiles within shorter interval for faster job processing speed, and My recommendation would be 1 year.

 * When scrapping, a Chrome browser would be opened and the Windows Command Prompt instance will also inform you of the scrapping progress.
 Chrome browser would